W-Sho-Sugihara/RB139/study_answers.md

 end
 ```

 The output will be `"This is a turtle and a ."`.
-This will not raise an error because procs have lenient arity, meaning they can accept more or less arguments than defined without raising an error.
+This will not raise an error because blocks have lenient arity, meaning they can accept more or less arguments than defined without raising an error.
 Any unassigned parameter variables will be assign to nil.

 23, What will be outputted if we add the follow code to the code above?
 Why?